mobily-enterprises/simpleschema/README.md

 If the object has a field that is not in the schema, it will add an error for that field in `errors`.

+## Cleaning up

+The module allows you to clean up all fields with a specific attribute set as a non-falsy value:

+    var Schema = require( 'simpleschema' );
+    var errors = [];

+    personSchema = new Schema( {
+      name: { type: 'string', trim: 20 },
+      age: { type: 'number', default: 30, max: 140 },
+      rank: { type: 'number', default: 99, max: 99, doNotSave: true },
+    });

+    // Create an object
+    var obj = { name: "Tony", age: "30" };

+   // ...
+   personSchema.cleanup( obj, 'doNotSave' );

+This is handy when a web form submits extra data that is not for the database, and you want to clean the object up before writing the information to the database.

 ## Async validator functions

 You might want to do some async validation.
 The in-field validation function is clearly syncronous, as it's meant to be used just for simple validation.
 However, you can also do more advanced async validation: